UPPMAX/linux-command-line-201/docs/sessions/pipe.md

     $ ls -l -S | sort -k 5 n
     ```

+!!! note "Using one pipe: echo and sort"

+    I write a couple lines which I echo, then I sort the output

+    ```bash
+    $ echo "This is a line of text, which I am writing
+    > I am continuing to write another line
+    > and another line" | sort
+    ```

+    It will look like this:

+    ```bash
+    bbrydsoe@enterprise:~/exercises/piping-wc-cut$ echo "This is a line of text, which I am writing
+    > I am continuing to write another line
+    > and another line" | sort
+    and another line
+    I am continuing to write another line
+    This is a line of text, which I am writing
+    ```

 !!! note "Using two pipes: head and tail to print lines in specific range in a file"

     ```bash